 Often some network work requires being in the phone/wiring closet.
 At least this time I could be comfortable.

-The Nest above the Sparrow.
+The Nest above the former Sparrow Restaurant.
 Setting up and testing local AP.
 I managed to resist putting my head under the Cider tap.

 Some people like having lots of contacts, and this person is no exception.
 His email contacts list keeps causing system issues because it is so large.